pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [DataObject] Added new helper inheritance helper function `DataObject\Serivce::useInheritedValues`
 - [Page] Removed the functionality to input `metadata` html tags in Settings section of the document.
 - [Asset] Image thumbnails: Removed support for using custom callbacks for thumbnail transformations.
+- Marked `Pimcore\File` as internal.
+This class shouldn't be used anymore, use `Symfony\Component\Filesystem` instead.

 ## 10.6.0
 - [Storage config] Deprecated setting write targets and storage directory in the .env file.
 Instead, use the [symfony config](../07_Updating_Pimcore/11_Preparing_for_V11.md)